-It was on the day of the welcome party for new students, the realization dawned on me that I wasn’t as beautiful as I was made to think.
-I Temi, beautiful, full-figured, admired by most, that’s how I was described, but it didn’t matter how many times I got complimented in the past, the words hit me hard.
+It was on the day of the welcome party for new students, the realization dawned on me that I wasn’t as beautiful as they made me think.
+I, Temi, beautiful, full-figured, admired by most, that’s how I was described, but it didn’t matter how many times I got complimented in the past, the words hit me hard.
 I don’t know why, but it did.
-He was tall, dark, had a wonderful smile but I wouldn’t say he was handsome, rather, the kind of guy a young naïve woman would not mind being validated by.
-He walked up to me, stops, stands there for a while, looking me up and down grinning, then he puts his left hand on my face, strokes it in a downward gesture and, says “Hmmm, honey, you would have been perfect but for your thin hips and a flat bottom.
-But don’t worry you are still young, am sure you’ll grow into it, until then I’ll keep you on ice.”
+He was tall, dark, had a wonderful smile, but I wouldn’t say he was handsome, rather, the kind of guy a young naïve woman would not mind being validated by.
+He walks up to me, stops, stands there for a while, looking me up and down, grinning, then he puts his left hand on my face, strokes it in a downward gesture and, says “Hmmm, honey, you would have been perfect but for your thin hips and a flat bottom.
+But don’t worry, you are still young, am sure you’ll grow into it, until then I’ll keep you on ice.”
 And with that, he did a chuckling laugh and walked off.
 I was dumbfounded, that’s not what I was expecting to hear.
-I had always been complimented and loved, got all the attention I graved.
+I had always been complimented and loved and got all the attention I craved.
 And now this?
 I found myself shaking so badly and feeling a bit giddy.
-All I could hear over and over in my head were those cruel words body shamming me.
+All I could hear over and over in my head were those cruel words body shaming me.
 I couldn’t stand to be at the party anymore.
 So, with blood draining from my face, I staggered to the door.
 I heard Gbemi my new roommate calling me back and asking me where I was going, but I ignored her, all I could think of was the sound of his voice, and the ugly comments made by a guy I thought would validate me but instead I was humiliated.

 A few months later, in those baggy clothes, I went back home for my first visit to see the family.
 As I walked in I could see the shock on their faces at my new appearance but they didn’t ask me why the sudden change, instead they complimented my looks and called me beautiful.
 That’s when I knew I was right all along.
 How could anyone look at me now and call me beautiful?
 My hair was unkempt, I didn’t have on make-up and I looked frumpy in the oversized baggy clothes I had on.
 Their comments convinced me the compliments given were just to make me feel good about myself, but they didn’t see me as beautiful.
 Well, I had news for them, I was wiser now and their flattery was no longer working.
 I didn’t care what they thought, I was covering up a body I hated because they had lied to me that it was perfect when it wasn’t.
 They had lost their right to compliment me, I didn’t care anymore.
 My older brother tried to ask about my sudden change but after one scornful look from me, he backed away.
 My life slowly dragged on like that for four years until the day of graduation.
 1st class economics, which wasn’t a surprise, as I spent my 4 years in university, doing 2 things, reading and reading.
 I didn’t socialize, hated myself and I guess in return hated everyone else.
 This supports the saying you can only give what you have.
 Looking back to those years am not sure how I got through them, I don’t particularly remember much, except one thing that stood out was a boy called Daniel.